Can You Use Vaseline On Fishing Reels?

 What oil do you use to lubricate a fishing reel?

 1# Lucas Oil Product 10690 Fishing Reel Oil Best Protection Against Corrosion And Rust.
 This oil is a mixture of oils and additives.
 They mix and work perfectly to lubricate all parts of your fishing reel.
-It is suitable for reels that are used for fishing in both salt and freshwater.
+It is suitable for reels used for fishing in salt and freshwater.

 How do you lubricate a fishing reel?

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to Mason M

 Do you oil or grease fishing reel bearings?

 Fishing Reel bearings are generally supplied dry, without any grease or oil.
-But many Reel Repair shops still like to flush out the bearings to be sure they are completely dry. … You can now either blow your bearings dry with compressed air or allow them to air dry for up to 24 hours.
+However, many Reel Repair shops still like to flush out the bearings to ensure they are completely dry.
+You can now blow them dry with compressed air or allow them to air dry for up to 24 hours.

 Can you use WD 40 on fishing reels?

 Because WD-40 is a degreaser, it breaks down grease and oil.
 Never use it to lubricate a reel.
-The basic rule of thumb is to grease gears and oil everything else sparingly.
+The basic rule of thumb is to sparingly grease gears and oil everything else.
 Too much grease and oil impede the spool and reduce casting distance.

 How often should you oil a Baitcaster?